MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/syntax-error.md

 - You tried to define an event procedure with an **Optional** or **ParamArray** parameter.
 Remove the **Optional** or **ParamArray** keyword from the parameter specification.

 - You tried to use a named argument in a **RaiseEvent** statement.
-Events do not support named arguments.
+Events don't support named arguments.

 For additional information, select the item in question and press F1 (in Windows) or HELP (on the Macintosh).